-He is currently working on enabling research using chronic portable EEG recording to better monitor epilepsy.
+He is currently working on enabling research using chronic portable EEG recording to better monitor epilepsy, with the Epios team.
 Allied to his work in seizure prediction and novel therapies, he intends to study the underlying systemic mechanisms of modulation of seizure risk over time.

 Maxime obtained his PhD in neuroscience in 2011 from EPFL, Switzerland.
 For his PhD thesis, he developed a mouse model of sleep fragmentation, a core feature of sleep disorders.
 He then moved to California for complete residency training in neurology at the University of California San Francisco.
 After that, he joined Edward Chang’s lab at UCSF where he focused exclusively on human intracranial neurophysiology.

 Subscribe to our updates

 Epilepsy forecasts could help people manage their daily life and medication around their chance of seizures.Collaboration

 New era in brain monitoring technology could improve diagnosis of epilepsy and lead to personalized treatment options

 Subscalp brain monitoring devices could offer long-term, continuous, and reliable recording of neural activity at home and in the clinic.Technology